NickAzureDevops/agentcon-pizza-workshop/docs/6_add-mcp.md

 # Integrating MCP (Model Context Protocol)

 In earlier chapters, your agent learned to follow instructions, ground itself in your data (RAG/File Search), and call custom tools.
-In this final chapter, you’ll connect your agent to an **MCP server** so it can use **external capabilities** (like live menus, toppings, and order management) over a standard protocol.
+In this final chapter, you'll connect your agent to an **MCP server** so it can use **external capabilities** (like live menus, toppings, and order management) over a standard protocol.

 ## What is MCP and why use it?